odoo/documentation/legal/terms/online.rst

 5.1 Standard charges
 --------------------

-The standard charges for the Odoo Online subscription, the Bug Fixing Service, Security Advisories Service and the Upgrade Service are based on the number of Users and applications used by the Customer, and specified in writing at the signature of the Agreement.
+The standard charges for the Twenty20 Online subscription, the Bug Fixing Service, Security Advisories Service and the Upgrade Service are based on the number of Users and applications used by the Customer, and specified in writing at the signature of the Agreement.